DRAM Loopback

 Note the page_size

-in the buffer type.
+argument in the buffer config.
 Both L1 and DRAM are split into banks.
 Each bank is a physical memory unit that can be accessed independently.
 However, managing banks separately is tricky and not scalable.
-Interleaved buffers simply round-robin the data across all banks every page_size
+The default buffer allocation strategy simply round-robin the data across all banks every page_size

-The L1 buffer is created with a size equal to the size of a single tile, which will act as a buffer for old temporary data.
-Then be written back to DRAM.
+The L1 buffer is created with a size equal to the size of a single tile (2048 bytes), which will act as a temporary buffer for copying data one tile at a time from input DRAM to output DRAM.

 constexpr uint32_t num_tiles = 50;